Dance Camp 2025

 King’s Lake Camp in Wasilla, Alaska

-Join us at beautiful King’s Lake Camp in Wasilla, Alaska with guest callers George Marshall and Louise Siddons and guest musicians The Stringrays (Rodney Miller, Max Newman, Stuart Kenney and Mark “Pokey” Hellenberg) and Sail Away Ladies (Betsy Branch, Sue Songer and Linda Game).
+Join us at beautiful King’s Lake Camp in Wasilla, Alaska with guest callers Will Mentor and Lindsey Dono and guest musicians River Road (Jesse Ball, Sarah-Hadley Yakir, Kristin Planeaux) and Rhys Jones and the Imaginary Beings (Rhys Jones, Nokosee Fields, Mandy Booth King, Brian DeMarcus).
 And as usual, our wonderful Alaskan musicians and dance instructors will fill the rest of your dance weekend.
 We are lining up great playshops and entertainment, with something for everyone!

 Please review this year’s COVID-19 policy.
-Campers will provide proof of a negative test on arrival.
-Please bring a current rapid test for each camper.
-Vaccination and masks are encouraged but not required.
+Campers are strongly encouraged to test prior to arrival at camp.
+Vaccination and masks are supported but not required.

 Table of Contents